-CTLB03 Introduction to Service Learning is no longer offered in the Summer term.
-We will begin posting arranged placements for Fall 2018 and Winter 2019 starting late June.
-Students who wish to create their own placements for Fall 2018 and Winter 2019 are encouraged to start contacting potential supervisors as early as possible.
+Students who wish to create their own placements are encouraged to start contacting potential supervisors as early as possible.

 There are two (simultaneous) parts to the CTL Service Learning experience:

 1. Students are enrolled in CTLB03 – Introduction to Service Learning (under 'Teaching and Learning' in the UTSC Calendar)

 CTLB03 is our 0.5 credit course with two lecture hours per week.
 In this course, students are familiarized with service learning concepts and key skills to get the most out of their placement.
-CTLB03 assignments and evaluations include readings, discussions, a research paper or portfolio, and critical self-reflective writing to continually monitor and assess how their service experience enhances their own scholarship.
+CTLB03 assignments and evaluations include readings, discussions, a presentation, and critical self-reflective writing to continually monitor and assess how their service experience enhances their own scholarship.

 Click here to see a sample course syllabus.